SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

-The contour may looks a little jagged, you can selecte the contour from the list and click the button "Smooth" to get a smooher contour.
+The contour may look a little jagged, you can select the contour from the list and click the button "Smooth" to get a smoother contour.

  <figure>
   <img class="svImg svImgMd"  src="documentation/modeling/imgs/segmentation/smoothedcontour.png">